The Lectin-Free Diet

 - Many types of seeds

-These are some of the biggest offenders, although some people may be able to eat cheese without setting off food sensitivity reactions, but not bread.
+These are some of the biggest offenders, although it seems they may vary from person to person.
 Typically, the more sensitive the person is, the more foods may cause problems.

 - Chicken, beef, turkey, lobster, crab